 This one is a big culprit.
 Obviously, the internet is a big temptation.
 What with all those notifications that keep popping up and that juicy update on a story you have been following?
 Salary.com in a study, reveals that a mere 20% of employee respondents said they do not visit non-work sites at work.

 Solution: You can use a Google Chrome Add-On that allows users to set a limited amount of time on certain sites.
 When the time expires access to these sites is restricted.

 2. Coworkers dropping by your desk

 Collaboration with fellow employees is recommended in the workplace.
-However, this interactions should be geared in solving problems and sharing ideas and should not supercede completing tasks or hitting targets.
+However, these interactions should be geared toward solving problems and sharing ideas and should not supersede completing tasks or hitting targets.
 If you encourage people to keep dropping by to “pick your brains” or share an idea, you will not accomplish anything at the end of the day.

 Solution: Wearing headphones can help signal that you are busy and don’t want to be disturbed.

 3. Office Gossip